 - Presently hold either:

-- A grazing lease in good standing on the subject land, or
+- A grazing lease in good standing on the subject land

-- Have fifty-one percent of the voting shares of the corporation actively involved in the daily management of the farm/ranch, and
+- Have fifty-one percent of the voting shares of the corporation actively involved in the daily management of the farm/ranch

 Replacement grazing leases are disposed of by direct offer in response to an application.
 The normal lease term is 20 years.
 Leases are issued with option for mid-term replacement.